erdoganbavas/web-practices/word-shooter/README.md

 This example uses ES6 Modules import and export.
 Some browsers may have trouble with it.

+Next steps to improve this example,
+- change hero element with an image and rotate it to the target
+- create a shooting animation from hero to target
+- create an explosion animation for letters
+- save scores and alert for records
+- add waves/levels and change word letter count depending on level

 Watch this speed code video for result: https://youtu.be/7gwRvEilic4